stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/R.md

 > update.packages('doParallel')
 ```

-When the package name is omitted, `update.pacakges()` will try to update all
+When the package name is omitted, `update.packages()` will try to update all
 the packages that are installed.
 Which is the most efficient way to ensure that
 all the packages in your local R library are up to date.